Kohmei358/RBE501_Project/README.md

 ## Testing Gaits in SIMULINK

-1. To simulate the walking gait, run the file BetterGait.slx
+1. To simulate the walking gait, run the file "BetterGait.slx"
-2. To simulate the galloping gait, run the file CustomOne.slx
+2. To simulate the galloping gait, run the file "CustomOne.slx"

 ## Testing Lagrange Euler

-1. To generate the lagrange equations, run the file Lagrange_Euler_dynamics/Lagrange_Euler_main.m
+1. To generate the lagrange equations, run the file "Lagrange_Euler_dynamics/Lagrange_Euler_main.m"

 ## Testing Dynmaics + Torque Profile Generation

-1. For Newton-Euler Torque profile generation, Please Open ProjectNE.m file and Run the code and observe the joint torque profiles.
+1. For Newton-Euler Torque profile generation, Please Open "ProjectNE.m" file and Run the code and observe the joint torque profiles.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements